Convergence parameters of nonnegative block tri-diagonal matrices and their application to multi-dimensional QBD processes: Abstract

 \section{Abstract}

-First, we extend matrix analytic methods to the case of nonnegative block tri-diagonal matrices with countably many phase states, where rate matrices and so-called G-matrices are redefined and some properties of them are clarified.
-Second, we apply the results to a three-dimensional skip-free Markov modulated random walk (3D-MMRW for short) and obtain a lower bound for the directional asymptotic decay rates of each row of the fundamental matrix (occupation measure) arising from the 3D-MMRW.
+First, we consider a nonnegative homogeneous block tri-diagonal matrix and obtain its convergence parameter, where some results in the field of matrix analytic method are extended to the case where block matrices have countably infinite dimension.
+Second, we apply our results to a multi-dimensional QBD process and obtain lower bounds for the directional asymptotic decay rates of the stationary distribution.